Belarus claims diplomat hurt in ''attack'' on London embassy | Law-Order

 The government said it had summoned a British envoy in Minsk to make a formal protest and demand that those responsible be brought to justice.

 Posts on social media show a small demonstration outside the Belarusian Embassy on Sunday.
-London's Metropolitan Police force had no immediate information on the alleged incident.
+London's Metropolitan Police force said officers were called Sunday evening to a reported disturbance outside the embassy, where “a member of staff reported he had been assaulted and was left with a facial injury.”
+One man was arrested, police said, and enquiries are continuing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)